Skip to main content

 Tourist Attractions and Regional Focus

 Poland offers a diverse range of tourist attractions and a well-developed infrastructure that supports various types of tourism, including international inbound travel.
-The most visited areas are the Baltic seaside in the north and the mountainous regions in the south.
+The most visited areas include the Baltic seaside in the north and the mountainous regions in the south.
 However, international tourism is primarily concentrated in Kraków (Lesser Poland Voivodeship) and Warsaw (Masovian Voivodeship).

 Tourism Employment and Workforce Challenges